bmcmenamin/bmcmenamin.github.io/_posts/2018-08-20-something-different.md

     <img alt="And now for something completely different" src="/figs/something_different/mp_intro.gif" width="600px">
 </div>

-My only regret is that it is not called by typing as `python -c 'import gilliam;'`
+My only regret is that it is not called by typing as "`python -c 'import gilliam;'`"